Large Language Model Sourcing: A Survey: Sourcing from Models

-The Human ChatGPT Comparison Corpus (HC3)~\cite{guo2023close} comprises approximately 40K questions and answers.
-The answers are sourced from ChatGPT and human experts, including domain-specific experts, high-voted answers by web users, Wikipedia, and Baidu Baike.
-The dataset contains both Chinese and English text and covers domains such as open-domain, computer science, finance, medicine, law, and psychology.
-TweepFake~\cite{Fagni_2021} provides 25,572 authentic tweets from Twitter, equally split between human users and 23 bot accounts.
-CHEAT~\cite{yu2023cheat}, the first ChatGPT-written abstract dataset, contains 15,395 human abstracts from IEEE Xplore and 35,304 ChatGPT-generated abstracts in computer science with 30 keywords.
-The multi-generator, multi-domain, multi-lingual (M4) corpus \cite{wang2023m4} spans Wiki, News, Academic Writing, and Question Answering domains across seven languages (English, Chinese, Russian, Urdu, Indonesian, Arabic, Bulgarian), totaling 133,551.
-MGTBench~\cite{he2023mgtbench} serves as a machine-generated text(MGT) detection benchmark with reference implementations and datasets including TruthfulQA, SQuAD1, and NarrativeQA.
-Ghostbuster~\cite{verma2023ghostbuster} covers creative writing, news, and student essays.
-The creative writing dataset is sourced from the website with prompt-based craft stories.
-The news dataset is based on the Reuters 50-50 authorship identification dataset~\cite{houvardas2006n}.
-The student essay dataset consists of high school and university level essays across a range of disciplines.
-CodeContests~\cite{Li_2022} aggregates problems, solutions, and test cases from Codeforces and existing programming datasets in C++, Python, and Java.
-APPS~\cite{hendrycks2021measuring} comprises problems from various open programming websites, including 10,000 coding problems, 131,777 test cases, and 232,421 human-authored Python solutions.
-ArguGPT~\cite{liu2023argugpt} contains 4,115 human-written and 4,038 machine-generated argumentative articles based on WECCL, TOEFL, and GRE prompts.
+The Human ChatGPT Comparison Corpus (HC3)~\cite{guo2023close} contains ~40K QA pairs from ChatGPT and human experts.
+TweepFake~\cite{Fagni_2021} offers real tweets evenly split between humans and 23 bot accounts.
+CHEAT~\cite{yu2023cheat} includes 15,395 human abstracts and 35,304 ChatGPT-generated abstracts.
+The Multi-generator, Multi-domain, Multi-lingual Corpus for Machine-generated text detection (M4) ~\cite{wang2023m4} covers multiple domains and seven languages.
+MGTBench~\cite{he2023mgtbench} provides machine-generated text detection benchmarks, including TruthfulQA, SQuAD1, and NarrativeQA.
+In the Ghostbuster~\cite{verma2023ghostbuster} dataset, the creative writing portion comes from prompt-crafted stories; the news portion is derived from the Reuters 50-50 authorship dataset~\cite{houvardas2006n}; and the student essay portion contains high school and university essays across multiple disciplines.
+CodeContests~\cite{Li_2022} aggregates coding problems, solutions, and tests from Codeforces and other sources.
+APPS~\cite{hendrycks2021measuring} contains 10k programming problems, 131k test cases, and 232k human Python solutions.
+ArguGPT~\cite{liu2023argugpt} comprises 4,115 human and 4,038 machine-generated argumentative articles based on WECCL, TOEFL, and GRE prompts.

-In summary, many datasets in the NLP domain can be utilized as prompts and questions for generating text using LLMs.
-However, a primary challenge lies in the often noisy nature of directly generated text, requiring further refinement.
-Another challenge is that a classifier trained on one dataset may not necessarily perform well on other datasets.
+Overall, many NLP datasets can serve as prompts for LLM-generated text, but challenges include noisy raw generations and poor cross-dataset generalization of classifiers.